Terms & Conditions

 10.3.2. fraud or fraudulent misrepresentation.

-10.7.
-Subject to clauses 10.3 and 10.4, the following types of loss are wholly excluded: loss of profits, loss of sales or business, loss of agreements or contracts, loss of anticipated savings, loss of use or corruption of software, data or information, loss of or damage to goodwill, and indirect or consequential loss.
+10.5.
+Subject to clauses 10.3 and 10.4, Centrus360 shall not be liable to the Customer for loss of profits, loss of sales or business, loss of agreements or contracts, loss of anticipated savings, loss of use or corruption of software, data or information, loss of or damage to goodwill, and indirect or consequential loss.

 11. Confidentiality